What is a Noise Cancelling Handset and How Does It Work?

 With a noise cancelling handset (or headset), you must speak directly into the mic - you can't hold it under your chin and expect to be heard by the other party.

-Some handsets don't have enough room near the transmitter to fit a second sound port.
+Some handsets don't have enough room in the transmitter area to fit the second sound port or potentiometer.
 If it's not possible to make a noise cancelling handset for your phone, we have an Electret Mic Volume Control Box that can reduce the handset transmit volume, which may help in some situations.